nixon-voxell/apu_final_year_project/introduction.typ

     [
       Our project uses multiple cutting-edge and innovative technologies.
       This means that some of the technologies we depend on might be experimental or have yet to stabilize.
-      This makes it difficult to ensure cross platform / device compatibility for the systems we built.
+      This makes it difficult to ensure cross-platform / device compatibility for the systems we built.
-      For example, Vello requires compute shaders to render vector graphics, which means it can only runs on newer versions of browsers that supports WebGPU.
+      For example, Vello requires compute shaders to render vector graphics, which means it can only run on newer versions of browsers that support WebGPU.
     ],

     [*Limited\ Documentation*],